 Different substances are likely to react at different rates.
 Moreover, for most reactions, the rate of the reaction is dependent on one or more reactant concentrations:

-Here, k is the rate constant, a proportionality constant independent of reactant concentrations that is specific for a particular reaction at a particular temperature.
+Here, k is the rate constant, a proportionality constant independent of reactant concentrations that is specific to a particular reaction at a particular temperature.
 (We will revisit this equation later and discuss the implication of the exponents.)
 Because k is independent of reactant concentrations, it is a useful value when comparing rates of different reactions.

 Just like the equilibrium constant, the rate “constant” is only constant at a given temperature.
 (Note that the equilibrium constant is a upper-case “K“, while the rate constant is a lower-case “k“.)
 The value of the rate constant is determined by three main factors, the first two of which depend on temperature:

 - To react, molecules must come close enough to each other to exchange energy and perhaps to break and form bonds; that is, molecules must collide.
 The rate constant is proportional to the rate of collisions:

 - For a reaction to occur, there must be sufficient energy in the reactant molecule or molecules to allow electrons to rearrange to break and/or form bonds.
 If all else are equal, a smaller energy requirement leads to a larger rate constant.

 - The reacting molecules must collide in an orientation that allows the reaction to proceed; that is, even if the molecules have enough energy, a collision is more likely to result in reaction when the molecules are oriented in certain ways with respect to each other.